sac001/sac001.github.io/README.md

 Browser verification code.
 So, if you are a Brave user you know then that this site belongs to me.

-Regarding hosting WKD on GitHub I strongly suggest to read my thread 'WKD for GitHub pages', which I started a while ago on the GnuPG Mailing List, to see why WKD does not work with GnuPG and github.io pages, but with sequoia-pgp,
+Regarding hosting WKD on GitHub, I strongly suggest to read my thread 'WKD for GitHub pages', which I started a while ago on the GnuPG Mailing List, to see why WKD does not work with GnuPG and github.io pages, but with sequoia-pgp,